 - Selecting employees for redundancy

-Speak to one of our experts for help creating or updating your equality and discrimination policies.
-Alternatively, if you have other HR and employment law concerns, contact us today on 0808 145 3380.
+Speak to one of our experts for help creating or updating your equality and discrimination policies and how you can challenge gender discrimination in your workplace.

 - Business Advice